tkeskita/swiftBlock/README.md

 is located in docs directory of the sources and is viewable online at https://swiftblock.readthedocs.io.

+## Feedback

+If you use this add-on, please star the project in GitHub!

 ### OpenFOAM Trade Mark Notice

 This offering is not approved or endorsed by OpenCFD Limited, producer